felixarntz/wp-map-picker/README.md

 * Accepts 'address' or 'coords'
 * Default: 'address'

+`storeAdditional`:
+* Object with additional input element selectors to set their values automatically; these inputs have to exist in the page as they will not be created manually
+* Accepts an object where each property is a selector for one input element and the property value is the type of information to store in that element; valid values are 'address', 'coords', 'latitude', 'longitude' or any other field that the Google Geocoder returns in a response
+* Default: false

 `zoom`:
 * Sets the initial zoom level for the map
 * Accepts an integer between 1 and 18